kevinli5941/RNALearner/README.md

 [![python >3.6.8](https://img.shields.io/badge/python-3.6.8-brightgreen)](https://www.python.org/)

-### scBERT as a Large-scale Pretrained Deep Language Model for Cell Type Annotation of Single-cell RNA-seq Data
+### scBERT: a Large-scale Pretrained Deep Langurage Model for Cell Type Annotation of Single-cell RNA-seq Data
 Reliable cell type annotation is a prerequisite for downstream analysis of single-cell RNA sequencing data.
 Existing annotation algorithms typically suffer from improper handling of batch effect, lack of curated marker gene lists, or difficulty in leveraging the latent gene-gene interaction information.
 Inspired by large scale pretrained langurage models, we present a pretrained deep neural network-based model scBERT (single-cell Bidirectional Encoder Representations from Transformers) to overcome the above challenges. scBERT follows the state-of-the-art paradigm of pre-train and fine-tune in the deep learning field.
 In the first phase of scBERT, it obtains a general understanding of gene-gene interaction by being pre-trained on huge amounts of unlabeled scRNA-seq data.
 The pre-trained scBERT can then be used for the cell annotation task of unseen and user-specific scRNA-seq data through supervised fine-tuning.
 For more information, please refer to [https://www.biorxiv.org/content/10.1101/2021.12.05.471261v1](https://www.biorxiv.org/content/10.1101/2021.12.05.471261v1)

 # Install